 When to use a curriculum vitae vs a resume

-If you’re seeking a teaching or research position at a college, use a CV.
+If you’re seeking a teaching or research position at a college in the US, use a CV.

 The hiring committee will need to know as much about your educational background as possible before making a decision, and the best way to communicate this information is with a CV.

 For any other positions (within a college or elsewhere), your education is less important, so you should use a resume.